 The primary purpose of the amendment was to put a stop to housing-related discrimination against people with disabilities.
 This includes both physical and mental disabilities.
 The exact verbiage includes any person who has a mental or physical impairment, has a record of having a mental or physical impairment, or is viewed as having one or more impairments limiting common life activities such as seeing, hearing, breathing, walking, and caring for oneself.
 The list of impairments extended to include people who are unable to work, and those with recorded learning disabilities.

 Some of the rental properties covered include condos, mobile homes, and timeshares.
-The list also includes trailer parks, any kind of cooperative, and any other unit that is designated or used as a residence.
+The list also includes trailer parks, cooperatives, and units designated or used as a residence.

 This law also applies to parcels of land or vacant properties which are sold or leased as a residential property.
 The law is written in a very comprehensive, definitive way that prevents landowners and landlords from being discriminatory in their practices.